BettercareHealth/bettercare/nc/nc-4.md

 The World Health Organisation recommends that HIV-positive women exclusively formula feed their infants only if all of the following criteria can be met:

-1. It should be acceptable to her family and friends.
+1. It should be **acceptable** to her family and friends.
 There are social and cultural barriers to formula feeding in many poor communities.
 In some communities women may be afraid to formula feed and not breastfeed.
-2. It should be feasible to formula feed.
+2. It should be **feasible** to formula feed.
 The mother must have the knowledge and skills to make up formula correctly.
-3. It must be affordable to formula feed.
+3. It must be **affordable** to formula feed.
 Formula is expensive.
 Free formula may be provided in some areas.
-4. It should be sustainable.
+4. It should be **sustainable**.
 Formula must be available.
 Mothers often live far from shops in rural areas.
-5. It should be safe.
+5. It should be **safe**.
 Clean water must be available.
 The mother should be able to prepare feeds hygienically and be able to clean the bottles, teats and cups.
 Access to primary health care is particularly important if infants are formula fed.

 If any of these criteria cannot be met, it would be better for women to exclusively breastfeed as the risk of HIV transmission in breast milk is probably less than the dangers of formula feeding.
 Women who decide to formula feed must be taught how to prepare and give formula correctly.
 A cup rather than a bottle should be used as cups are easier to clean.